Blog

 Atrani

 Adjacent to Amalfi is the city of Atrani.
-It holds the distinction of being the smallest community of Italy with a population of 870.
+It holds the distinction of being the smallest community in Italy with a population of 870.
 That surely makes Atrani a less crowded place to visit.
 You could visit places like Church of San Salvatore de’ Birecto, Church of the Immaculate Conception, Torre dello Ziro, Cave and House of Masaniello.
+On the East Coast, traveling from South to North

 Santa Cesarea Terme